-- The Tell: His Cool Shades inadvertently reveals what his Quirk's weakness is during the USJ Arc.
+- The Tell: His hair inadvertently reveals what his Quirk's weakness is during the USJ Arc.

 - Tough Love: His teaching style in a nutshell.
 He calls out failures, expects high performance, crushes naivete, and rarely gives praise.
 On the other hand, hard work is acknowledged, advice is given, eccentricity is accepted (to a point), emotional problems are understood, unfair outside critics will be silenced, and he will go to the bat to protect his students from danger.
 He can be harsh, but he does it only to help the students become strong enough to handle the unforgiving world of pro heroes as quickly as possible.

 - Weak, but Skilled: Since his Quirk doesn't boost his abilities in any way, Aizawa combines it with hand to hand combat.
 It makes him lethally effective since he is extremely smart on when to use it.
 Fittingly enough, this contributes to his Foil nature with All Might.
 It also applies to his fighting style.
 He has to rely on his impressive speed and agility, preferring stealthy ambushes to straight up brawls, due to his slender build.

 - Weaksauce Weakness: His Quirk would be even more useful if he didn't suffer from dry eye.